mrapczynski/fhda-luminis-owa-sso-adapter/README.md

 ### Step 3 - Build

-Using Maven on the command line (or in your favorite IDE), run the following Maven goals in sequence on the root directory of the project: **clean compile war:war**
+Using Maven on the command line (or in your favorite Java IDE), run the following Maven goals in sequence on the root directory of the project: **clean compile war:war**

 In the _target_ directory, a WAR archive will be generated with the name **fhda-owa.war**